 Career Services

 You should also consult any available career services that you can.
-For instance, you may have access to in-person career services in your area, such as at a career center or job placement agency.
-In addition, you could explore online and through your training center for other resources.
-If you’re enrolled in a training course, bootcamp, or certificate class, you will have access to various resources and job acquisition services.
+For instance, you may have access to in-person career services in your area such as those offered at a career center or job placement agency.
+In addition, you could explore options online or through your training center for other resources.
+If you’re enrolled in a training course, bootcamp, or certificate class, you will have access to various job placement resources and services.
 These are in place to help you become an established member of the computer field workforce.
-You may be able to partake in 1-on-1 mentoring or a free retake.
+You may be able to partake in 1-on-1 mentoring or free retakes.
 Plus, many will offer a certificate of completion or certification.
-You may be able to chat with career advisors who can help you narrow down your application materials and get you ready for the interview.
+You may be able to chat with career advisors who can help you narrow down your application materials and help you prepare for the interview.

 Computer Scientist Salary and Job Outlook

-Computer science jobs are booming and show no signs of slowing, which is why many are interested in becoming Computer Scientists.
-With the right training, you can become a Computer Scientist or another related computer science professional like Machine Learning Engineers, Data Scientists, and IT Security Specialists.
+Computer science jobs are booming and show no signs of slowing, which is why many are interested in becoming computer scientists.
+With the right training, you can become a Computer Scientist or another related computer science professional such as machine learning engineers, data scientists, and IT security specialists.
 The job prospects will vary from location to location, but as a whole, computer science jobs are growing because more advanced and effective technology is being designed and built every year and, as such, more tech professionals are needed to handle data, write algorithms, and maintain a secure network.

-Data from the Bureau of Labor Statistics indicates that Computer Scientists earn a median annual wage of $145,000.
-In particular, the lowest range of Computer Scientists earned less than $81,000, which is still relatively high-paying depending on your location and the cost of living.
-Additionally, the computer science employment rate is growing much faster than other occupations.
-Specifically, computer science jobs are expected to grow 23 percent within the next decade likely due to the sheer reliance society has on computers, data, and technology.
+Data from the Bureau of Labor Statistics indicates that computer scientists earn a median annual wage of $145,000.
+In particular, the lowest-paid computer scientists earned less than $81,000, which is still relatively high-paying depending on your location and the cost of living.
+Additionally, the computer science employment rate is growing much faster than the average for all occupations.
+Specifically, computer science jobs are expected to grow 23 percent within the next decade, likely due to the sheer reliance society places on computers, data, and technology.
 As a result, it’s necessary to have computer science experts employed to research, program, and develop new projects.

 Learn the Skills to Become a Computer Scientist at Noble Desktop

-The Noble Desktop Data Science Certificate enables students to learn everything related to entering the field of data science.
+The Noble Desktop Data Science Certificate enables students to learn everything needed to enter the field of data science.
 The curriculum offers a range of topics such as data science, statistical analysis, machine learning, and data visualization.
 Students will learn Python, R, and SQL as well as develop skills relevant to predictive models and data visualization software.
-Through hands-on projects, students will be able to build a professional portfolio and feel more confident using their skills in their future workplace.
+Through hands-on projects, students will be able to build a professional portfolio and feel more confident applying their skills in future workplaces.
 This program is designed to provide a strong foundation in data science and help students prepare for the ever-growing data science field.